Posted on March 22 2019

 Legible and reliable?
 Definitely.
 Stylish and desirable?
 Not so much.

-Again, we’re not going to spend time looking at luxury brands.
+Again, I'm not going to spend time looking at luxury brands.
 We know that IWC’s pilot's watches have a fine heritage and that Rolex’s MilSub is a holy grail for military watch collectors.
-But we’d like to present some watches that, whilst you probably won’t have seen them in your local jewellers, they’re still readily available and modestly priced.
+But I’d like to present some watches that, whilst you probably won’t have seen them in your local jewellers, they’re still readily available and modestly priced.

 CWC and MWC G10

 The term G10 is used to describe a specific style of watch issued to the British army from the 1960s onwards.